 While I never thought of myself as an author, writing has become a major part of my ministry over the last three decades.
 Almost all of my books have grown out of my counseling ministry.
 Earlier in my career, I discovered the five love languages and how they greatly impacted my own marriage.
-Of course, I wrote the book hoping that other couples would experience the transformed marriage that so many of my clients had experienced when they discovered and started speaking each other’s love language.
-I knew from experience how impactful the love language concept could be, but I never anticipated what would happen when the book was released in 1992.
+Of course, I wrote the book hoping that other couples would experience the transformed marriage.
+So many of my clients had experienced when they discovered and started speaking each other’s love language.
+I knew from experience how impactful the love language concept could be.
+But I never anticipated what would happen when the book was released in 1992.

 When I lead marriage seminars, couples often say, “The love language book saved our marriage.
 When we read it, the lights came on, and we realized how we had missed each other emotionally through the years.
 We took the love language profile and discovered each other’s love language and tried speaking it, and it literally saved our marriage.”
 It is that kind of response that motivates me to keep writing.